 Plants and Design

 Unlike the formal, highly manicured gardens of Europe, Japanese gardens are designed to mirror nature, particularly Japan's rocky coastline and mountainous landscape, using trees, plants, and structures on a scale that creates an impression of greater space.

-Simplicity and "harmonious asymmetry" are important principles in Japanese gardens, as are a balance between man-made and natural, and impermanence and constancy.
-Evergreen trees (especially pine trees) and shrubs, which symbolize permanence, predominate in the Japanese garden; brightly colored flowering plants are used with restraint.
+Simplicity and "harmonious asymmetry" are important principles in Japanese gardens, as are a balance between the man-made and natural, and impermanence and constancy.
+Evergreen plants (especially pines), which symbolize permanence, predominate here; brightly colored flowering plants are used with restraint.

-Although it appears natural, the garden is carefully controlled: some of the pines are pruned and trained to look old and windswept, and some of the trees and shrubs are tightly clipped to represent hills and clouds.
-Decades of highly skilled pruning and maintenance have produced living works of art that are the hallmark of a fine Japanese Garden.
+Although it appears natural, the garden is carefully controlled: Some of the pines are pruned and trained to look old and windswept, and other trees and shrubs are tightly clipped to represent hills and clouds.
+Decades of highly skilled pruning and maintenance have produced living works of art that are the hallmark of a fine Japanese garden.